 What Is a Charitable Gift Annuity?

-A charitable gift annuity allows a donor to make a contribution to a charity in exchange for a fixed monthly income for both the donor and an optional additional beneficiary later in life.
-This stream of payments can be a steady source of income in retirement, and is guaranteed through the annuity until all listed beneficiaries die.
+A charitable gift annuity allows a donor to make a contribution to a charity in exchange for a fixed monthly income for both the donor and an optional additional beneficiary, often a spouse.
+This stream of payments may start immediately, or after an agreed-upon period of time, and can be a steady source of income in retirement that is guaranteed through the annuity until all listed beneficiaries die.

-However, there are important tax considerations to think through before purchasing a charitable gift annuity—or any annuity, for that matter.
-In this article, we’ll dive into the details on how charitable annuities work, what makes them different from other kinds of annuities, and how to determine whether or not one is right for you.
+However, there are important tax considerations to think through before purchasing a charitable gift annuity — or any annuity, for that matter.

 Understanding the Concept of Annuities